fenago/Grokking-Deep-Learning/Lab_10.md

 write as much code.
 This interface lets you backpropagate recursively instead of having to handwrite complicated backprop code.

-This chapter is only somewhat theoretical.
+This lab is only somewhat theoretical.
 It’s mostly about commonly used engineering practices for learning deep neural networks.
 In particular, this notion of a graph that gets built during forward propagation is called a dynamic computation graph because it’s built on the fly during forward prop.
 This is the type of autograd present in newer deep learning